cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Example

-For this example, let's consider we are creating a blog engine and we have the the following microservices:
+For this example, let's consider we are creating a blog engine and we have the following microservices:

 - _Post service_: Manages details related to posts.
 - _Comment service_: Manages details related to the comments of each post.